unravelin/ravelin-ios/README.md

 ---
 ## sharedInstanceWithApiKey (apiKey, rsaKey)

-Create a singlton instance of the Ravelin sdk with your public keys
+Create a singleton instance of the Ravelin sdk with your public keys

 ### Parameters